ECONOMICS

 ECONOMIC DOCTRINES (Elective)

-• Comprehend the development of the theory of economics in historical perspective and emerging paradigms with its reasons
+• Comprehend the development of the theory of economics in historical perspective and emerging paradigms with their reasons.

 V Semester ECO 6.1